Hernia is a protrusion of an internal organ through the weak tissues that surround it. It has some clinical features such as:

 - Lifting heavyweights

 There are different types of hernia – Inguinal, Femoral, Umbilical, Incisional and Hiatal.
 Inguinal hernias are the most common type of hernia that can occur.
 In this type of hernia, there is the protrusion of a part of the intestine in the groin area through the weak spot.

 They occur in the inguinal canals and may extend to the scrotum in males.
 If you are not able to push back the hernia, the content of the hernia can get trapped in the abdominal wall.
 This is also known as incarceration.

 Inguinal hernias are not dangerous in itself but may lead to significant complications when the blood flow stops to the intestine.
 It is known as strangulation.
 The symptoms of strangulation may be nausea, vomiting, fever, sudden pain, inability to bowels and/or hernia bulge turning red or dark.

 To make you understand, the area between the hip and the chest is known as the abdomen.
 The lower abdominal wall is the inguinal region, also known as the groin.
 The hernia may get back to its place when the person lays down.
 The risk of hernia increases if you are overweight or you smoke or have a family history of hernias.

 - Direct inguinal hernia

 Indirect hernia is caused by the birth defect in the abdominal wall.
-Direct hernia is usually seen in adult males.
-It is caused by weakness in the abdominal wall that develops over time due to lifting heavyweight or straining.
+A direct hernia is usually seen in adult males.
+It is caused by weakness in the abdominal wall that develops over time due to lifting heavy weight or straining.
 Direct hernia is common at later stages of life as the abdominal wall weakens with age.

 |Indirect Inguinal Hernia||Direct Inguinal Hernia|